Officer Daniel Benavides

 Officer Carlton observed this action and immediately fired upon the driver of the Jeep, mortally wounding him.
 Officer Youngstrom succumbed to his injuries on September 5, 2012, at 6:05 p.m.

-Officer Youngstrom is survived by his wife, Karen; sons, Alex and Andrew; daughters, Madison and Kennedy; parents, Jill and Guy; Brothers, Cameron, Clinton and Tyson; sister, Amber.
+Officer Youngstrom is survived by his wife, Karen; sons, Alex and Andrew; daughters, Madison and Kennedy; parents, Jill and Guy; Brothers, Cameron, Clinton, Brandon, Tyson and sister, Amber.

 Officer Youngstrom was 37 years old, and a member of the patrol for seven years.